danielauener/wptoots-community/README.md

 > social media, typically in order to upset others or distract from the main
 > conversation.

-In short shitposting is allowed on Hachyderm.
+In short shitposting is allowed on wptoots.social.

 However, shitposting can easily violate our "don't be a dick policy" if it turns into offensive trolling at the expense of others.